dotnet/aspnetcore/docs/APIBaselines.md

 ### Steps for adding and updating APIs

-1. Update AspNetCore.sln and relevant `*.slnf` file to include the new project
+1. Update AspNetCore.sln and relevant `*.slnf` file to include the new project if needed
 1. `{directory containing relevant *.slnf}\startvs.cmd`
 1. F6 *or whatever your favourite build gesture is*
 1. Click on a RS0016 (or whatever) error